Healthdirect Free Australian health advice you can count on.

 What are the possible side effects of diazepam?

 All medicines have benefits but also the risk of side effects.
-Diazepam helps most people with anxiety but some people have side effects.
+Diazepam helps most people with anxiety but some people experience side effects.

 • muscle weakness